 BreakingTheCycles.com is a WOSB

 BreakingTheCycles.com was founded in 2008 as part of Lisa Frederiksen Associates, LLC.

 Lisa Frederiksen Associates, LLC, is a self-certified WOSB (Women-Owned Small Business), with the U.S. Small Business Administration, DUNS: 829591275, CAGE: 5BCQ6, https://www.sam.gov/portal/public/SAM

 WEBSITE COPYRIGHT and DISCLAIMER

-©2008-2013, Lisa Frederiksen, BreakingTheCycles.com.
+©2008-2017, Lisa Frederiksen, BreakingTheCycles.com.
 All data and information on this website is provided for informational purposes only.
 The information on this website is provided on an “as is” basis and is not designed or intended to constitute medical advice, nor is it intended to be used for diagnosis, treatment or referral services.
 You should consult your own personal physician and/or an addiction or mental health agency or specialist to determine the appropriateness of the information for your specific situation and before making any decision regarding treatment and/or medication.
 BreakingTheCycles.com does not endorse any content provided by any linked sites on this website, nor does it assume any responsibility for the interpretation or application of any information originating from such content.
+Additionally, the research on which this information is based is advancing rapidly so facts, resources and links cited may have changed.
 BreakingTheCycles.com shall have neither liability nor responsibility to any person or entity with respect to any injury, loss, errors, inaccuracies, omissions or damage caused or alleged to have been caused, directly or indirectly, by the information contained on this blog/website.
 Additionally, we reserve the right to correct any errors, inaccuracies or omissions or to update the information contained herein at anytime without prior notice.